 kea-dhcp6— The DHCPv6 server process.
 This process responds to DHCPv6 queries from clients.

 kea-dhcp-ddns— The DHCP Dynamic DNS process.
-This process acts as an intermediary between the DHCP servers and DNS servers.
+This process acts as an intermediary between the DHCP servers and external DNS servers.
 It receives name update requests from the DHCP servers and sends DNS update messages to the DNS servers.

 kea-lfc— This process removes redundant information from the files used to provide persistent storage for the memfile database backend.
 While it can be run standalone, it is normally run as and when required by the Kea DHCP servers.

-kea-ctrl-agent— Kea Control Agent (CA) is a daemon that exposes a RESTful control interface for managing Kea servers.
+kea-ctrl-agent— The Kea Control Agent (CA) is a daemon that exposes a RESTful control interface for managing Kea servers.

 kea-shell— This simple text client uses the REST interface to connect to the Kea Control Agent.